LCC-CIT/CS295N-CourseMaterials/Labs/Lab02/Lab2Instructions_CS295N.md

 Add to the web site you crated in lab 1 by creating a "skeleton" (a set of empty pages) for your site.
 A site map is shown below for each group's web site.
 The site map is shown in the form of an outline.
 The main bullet points represent top-level web pages, and sub-point bullets represent pages linked from the top-level pages.

+Each top level page requires it's own controller.
+Each sub-page will have a method in the controller.

 These pages will all be place-holders.
 The only content will be:

 - A title (shows up in the browser tab).